Hello! Click on one of our members below to chat on Whatsapp

 The classic four-day Inca Trail route is strictly regulated by a permit system.
 The limit is 500 people per day, including guides and porters, and permits sell out months in advance.
 Any variation of this route (even the one-day “Km 104 hike”, which overlaps with the last stretch of the Inca Trail), requires a permit.
 The Inca Trail is closed for conservation work every February.
 See Inca Trail availability here!

 Entrance to the citadel itself is capped at 2,500 per day.
-While this limit is rarely reached, it’s better to reserve in advance, especially during the peak season and festivals.
+It’s better to reserve in advance, especially during the peak season and festivals.

 For a short but steep hike to the top of the peak hovering behind Machu Picchu (called Huayna Picchu), reserve in advance.
-This permit is added to the entrance ticket, and is capped at two waves of 200 people per wave.
+This permit is added to the entrance ticket, and is capped at two entrances of 200 people a time.
 Less popular is the hike up Machu Picchu Mountain, which is also permit-regulated and can also be added to the entrance ticket.
 This mountain is very popular and can sell out months in advance, especially during high season.

 You don’t need to be exceptionally fit and strong to complete a trek – moderate fitness is fine, although it won’t hurt to prepare with some cardio exercise in the weeks and months before you travel.